CIA-CCTB/pythrahyper_net/README.md

 The easiest way to install the required python packages is by using conda.
 Creating a new environment with this command will install all dependencies:

-`conda create --name pythra python=3.7 pyqt=5 numpy scipy tifffile jupyter networkx matplotlib`
+`conda create --name pythra python=3.7 pyqt=5 scipy tifffile jupyter networkx matplotlib`

 Then change into the new environment using `conda activate pythra`, and start a Jupyter notebook server in the `pythrahyper_net` directory to access the notebooks.